JensJoschi/variability_timing/methods.md

 Model 2 may results from conservative bet-hedging (some populations have non-zero diapause regardless of season, to hedge against early winter), while model 3 is the risk-prone opposite (some non-diapausing offspring exist even late in the season to hope for late winter, see halkett et al 2004).

 All analyses were done on 30 studies where the slopes can be reliably estimated, i.e. with at least 2 points on the slope part (this could include the highest point of one population if that was still below a study-wide upper limit).
 I fitted all models, provided there were at least 3 residual df left, and chose those with lowest AIC.
 If there were multiple models with delta AIC <2, I used the most plausible model.
 If necessary for model convergence, I removed the box constraints (diapause ranging between 0and 100%), provided the resulting estimates were reasonable (e.g. lower limit = -0.02%, or s.e. of estimte going slightly over the limit).
 Model 3 was (surprisingly) most often the best suited model.

+#drc analysis (after merging with new search results)

+same approach as before, but on 204 populations, and with a delta-AIC of 4.0.
+172 populations gave no (1 study) or only global averages of sample sizes (e.g. "there were on average 20 individuals per treatment" or "sample sizes ranged from 30-120 individuals" - in this case I used the mean,75), 7 populations (2 studies) had population-level means ("there were on average 20 individuals per treatment in Kochi and Sendai, 40 in Kyoto"), and 25 populations (7 studies) had accurate information (sample size of each treatment in each population).

+Three studies lacked vital data on upper or lower limits for some focal populations, but contained further populations that were excluded for lack of points on the sloped part.
+These other populations showed unambigously that the lower and upper limits were 0 and 100%.
+In these cases we performed a 2-parameter drc (with limits from 0-100%) to allow inclusion of the incomplete populations.
+One population (KS in Kimura_evol) had to be removed, and three studies (Lehmann, Pegoraro, Murata) were very variable.
+Murata was removed subsequently, and the line SP22 in Pegoraro(entirely flat) was removed,too.
+We then removed Suwa, because the low S.e. in both b and e suggest that it was overfitted.
+Three populations had very low standard errors in the b estimate, so that the influence (1/s.e.) was more than 10 times higher than the median.
+Similarly, 4 populations had very low s.e. in the slope estimates.
+These 7 populations were flagged to be removed from the respective analyses.
+In the end there were 35 studies, with 181 populations with CDL estimates, and 182 populations with slope estimates.

+To estimate the slopes I modelled diapause with four-parameter binomial dose response curves in R. This analysis provides lower and upper bounds of photoperiodic induction (I constrained these to range from 0 to 100%), the slope, and the inflection point where 50 % of the individuals are induced (critical day length), so four parameters per slope were estimated.
+Where detailed information on sample sizes was available (% of all cases), we used these numbers to weight the individual points of the PRC.
+We wish to emphasize that a lack of detailed information  should not be confused with a partially unweighted (“vote-count”) meta-analysis, because the sample size (populations per study) was always known.
+Rather, the lack of weighing in the PRC estimates lead to slightly higher standard errors in the estimates, i.e. the missing information occurred on a lower level (points within population) than the level of replication (population).
+I also recorded the standard error, using a robust sandwich estimation method (Zeileis, 2006).
+To get the coordinates of the study populations, I used 1) the coordinates that were quoted in the studies, or, if not available coordinates of the quoted town or area.
+Town and area coordinates were made available by the WikiProject Geographical coordinates and the Geohack tool (Dispenser et al., 2018)

+There were 2 problems with the first attempt to calculate dose-response-curves.
+First, studies with only 1 point estimate on the slope part should not be included, because the slope estimate becomes unreliable.
+Secondly, the estimation method with 4 parameters per curve costs many degrees of freedom.
+Intuitively one would expect, however, that all populations of one species have the same lower and upper limit, wich would reduce the estimation to 2 parameters per slope, plus 2 global parameters.
+I therefore tried the following models on each study (sorted by plausibility):

+1. upper and lower parameter fixed at study mean (requires 2 df plus 2 df per population)
+2. upper parameter fixed (requires 1 df plus 3 per population)
+3. lower parameter fixed (requires 1 df plus 3 per population)
+4. both limits vary (requires 4 df per population)

+Model 2 may results from conservative bet-hedging (some populations have non-zero diapause regardless of season, to hedge against early winter), while model 3 is the risk-prone opposite (some non-diapausing offspring exist even late in the season to hope for late winter, see halkett et al 2004).

+All analyses were done on 30 studies where the slopes can be reliably estimated, i.e. with at least 2 points on the slope part (this could include the highest point of one population if that was still below a study-wide upper limit).
+I fitted all models, provided there were at least 3 residual df left, and chose those with lowest AIC.
+If there were multiple models with delta AIC <2, I used the most plausible model.
+If necessary for model convergence, I removed the box constraints (diapause ranging between 0and 100%), provided the resulting estimates were reasonable (e.g. lower limit = -0.02%, or s.e. of estimte going slightly over the limit).
+Model 3 was (surprisingly) most often the best suited model.

 >
 ## Statistical analysis